persona5r/ec523/README.md

 ---

 update:
-ec523jacloss includes all the code related to roberta and loss funtions.
+ec523largejacloss includes all the code related to roberta and loss funtions.
+523lstm includes code related to lstm.